Current students wanting information about your program, go to student planning in myCamosun.

 What to expect

-The program consists of 21 courses and 2 internships starting in the Fall and Winter term.
+The program consists of 21 courses, 1 Co-operative education term and 1 internship term starting in the Fall or Winter term.
 Program courses are delivered in a face-to-face instruction.

-To participate in Co-operative Education, prior to your first work term you will need to successfully complete
+To participate in Co-operative Education you will need to successfully complete

 - HMGT 100, HMGT 184, HMGT 186, HMGT 190 with a cumulative GPA of 3.0 (C+)